-1. Do you have a plan to mitigate the potential impacts to PwC of a widespread outbreak of coronavirus in the US and Mexico?
+1. What has PwC done to mitigate impacts to PwC of the widespread outbreak of coronavirus in the US and Mexico?

 - Monitoring: Reviewing and monitoring global activities as they relate to the spread of infectious diseases and viruses.